codoworks/go-boilerplate/README.md

 - [ ] Enhanced error handling
 - [ ] Quick start examples
 	- [ ] Example with Kratos for authentication
-	- [ ] Example with Keto for authorization
+	- [ ] Example with Keto for authorisation
 - [ ] Code cleanup and in-line documentation
 - [ ] Swagger integration
 - [ ] Postman collection